justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/05-support-access.markdown

 administrator can enable Support Access on the development environment but disable it on the production environment.

-| **Note:** Support access is enabled by default in each environment.
+> **Note:** Support access is enabled by default in each environment.

 When Support Access is enabled, Liferay Support engineers have read access to the following information:

--   Project console
+* Project console
--   Service logs
+* Service logs
--   Control Panel settings
+* Control Panel settings
--   The region where the DXP Cloud services are hosted
+* The region where the DXP Cloud services are hosted
--   Team members and their associated roles
+* Team members and their associated roles
--   Members' activities
+* Members' activities

-| **Note:** Only the project administrator can configure Support Access.
+> **Note:** Only the project administrator can configure Support Access.
 Support
-| Access **does not** allow Liferay Support engineers to deploy assets or
+> Access **does not** allow Liferay Support engineers to deploy assets or
-| perform other write actions in your project.
+> perform write actions in your project.

 ## Changing the Support Access Setting